We encourage people to run Shakespeare play-readings. From our own experience they can be enormous fun, and enrich your understanding of the play.

 - Each player will probably access the internet via a wi-fi connection.

-- All 8 – 10 players will want to move to the next scene round about the same time, so there’ll be quite a bit of Internet traffic all at the same time, so it’s good if you have a fast internet connection.
+- All the players will move to the next scene round about the same time, so there’ll be quite a bit of Internet traffic all at the same time, so it’s good if you have a fast internet connection.

 Even if you do have a fast connection, it may seem quite slow before everyone has the next scene loaded.
 Don’t worry too much about that.
 You’ll maybe spend 10 – 20 minutes reading a scene, so 10 – 30 seconds to load the next scene doesn’t matter too much.

-3. Everyone turns up with a laptop / tablet / smartphone, each with wi-fi and a browser on the right day and time.
+3. Everyone turns up with a laptop / tablet / smartphone, each with wi-fi and an internet browser on the right day and time.

-The first few times you run a play-reading this way, it’s good to have someone vaguely technically competent there, to help people connect to the Wi-fi, find https://players-shakespeare.com, and select the correct play and cast-list.
+The first few times you run a play-reading this way, it’s good to have someone vaguely technically competent there, to help people connect to the Wi-fi, find https://players-shakespeare.com, and select the correct play from the home page and cast-list from the index / setup page for the selected play.

 Now you’re ready to read the play: